enriquepablo/aprdna/README.rst

 Search for periodic repetitions of dinucleotides.
-Given a GenBank sequence file, it will search it for repetitions of each of all possible dinucleotides with a periodicity of PERIOD +/- TOLERANCE.
+Given a GenBank sequence file, it will search it for repetitions of each of all possible dinucleotides with a periodicity of PERIOD +/- TOLERANCE/2.
 DNA regions in which there are LENGTH or more consecutive repetitions are considered a match.
 The output is the percentage of the sequence corresponding to matching regions for each dinucleotide, and PDFs comparing the matching regions with other features published with the given sequence files.